wepala/weos-documentation/content/docs/use-cases/define-edit-endpoint.md

 ---
 title: Edit content endpoints
+description: Update content of a specific type via an endpoint.
 ---

 As developer you can create an endpoint that should be used to edit content of a specific type.
 The HTTP method and the